fargenfo/hms-beagle/README.md

 Proceed as in the previous section.

+## Description

+The [Dockerfile](https://github.com/olavurmortensen/hms-beagle/blob/master/Dockerfile) defines the HMS Beagle image, and is built automatically on [Docker Hub](https://hub.docker.com/repository/docker/olavurmortensen/hms-beagle).
+The image extends a Ubuntu Bionic image, and installs a lot of software that you would expect in a fully-fledged Ubuntu installation (without any graphical user interface).
+See the [Software](#software) section for more information about the software installed.

+The bash terminal is configured in the [bashrc_extra](https://github.com/olavurmortensen/hms-beagle/blob/master/bashrc_extra) file, which is appended to the image's `.bashrc`.

 ## Software

 This section lists various software available in the image, and how they are set up.